carthage-college/django-djspace/README.md

 virtual_pdr
 virtual_frr

-2. add timestamp method if it is a file field:
+2. in models.py, add timestamp method if it is a file field:

 def virtual_cdr_timestamp(self):
     return self.get_file_timestamp('virtual_cdr')
 etc

-3. add to list in required_files() method if it is required field:
+3. in models.py, add to list in required_files() method if it is required field:

 def required_files(self):
     '''